unfo/Just-Words/source/_posts/2012-03-27-caring-and-vested-interests.markdown

 If you have a caring developer who commits and gets rewarded both in financial terms as with joys of the mind for his work it will lead to great quality work and a very healthy and, probably, long-lasting mutually respecting relationship.
 Yay.

-If you have a caring developer who commits and just gets asked for 'a little more', 'just temporarily', 'just this once', 'until X happens' day after day it will lead to a plummet of personal motivation or, if the dev is so committed as to weather any blows, to even more attempts to get rewarded which would eventually justify his spending so much of himself.
+If you have a caring developer who commits and just gets asked for 'a little more', 'just temporarily', 'just this once', 'until X happens' day after day it will lead to a plummet of personal motivation or &mdash; if the dev committed enough to weather any storm &mdash; to even more attempts to get rewarded which would eventually justify his spending so much of himself.

-There is only so much a single person can give and if you are still burning your energy at full blast when you run out of fuel you will crash quite hard and end up in burn-out mode.
+There is only so much a single person can give.
+If you are still burning your energy at full blast when you run out of fuel you will crash quite hard and end up in burn-out mode.
 If you happen to notice the blinking light on the dashboard and see your energy levels depleting it is possible to do an emergency jetting of commitment, caring and motivation - to cut loose - and it just might save you from having to recoup as heavily as a full blown burnout requires.

 Regardless of how you got to the 404 page of motivation dot com, the quality of your work just took a big nose dive.
 Should your work ethic so suggest, it is still possible to do decent quality work if required, but it just takes vast amounts of energy.

 The most common route to not caring is when your own interests do not align with the company's interests.
 When you have vested interests it simply put means that whatever is the best thing for **yourself** to do is also the best thing for the company.

-This boils down to: if what you do **directly** affects the company bottom-line in a positive manner then you have vested interests.
+This boils down to: if what you do **directly** affects the company bottom line in a positive manner then you have vested interests.

 Note the directly.
-If your work is indirect with regards to the bottom-line then it is much easier to have misaligned agendas.
+If your work is indirect with regards to the bottom line then it is much easier to have misaligned agendas.

 I can give you both a negative and positive example from my own work history.